CICSA-NET/WRO2025-CICSA/README.md

 The WRO Future Engineers challenge pushes students to create fully autonomous self-driving vehicles.
 Each robot must:

-Navigate a dynamically randomized track
+- Navigate a dynamically randomized track.
-Detect and avoid colored obstacles (green/red blocks) Execute a parallel parking maneuver
+- Detect and avoid colored obstacles (green/red blocks).
+- Execute a parallel parking maneuver.

 Scoring is based on:

-Performance on track
+- Performance on track.
-Obstacle handling
+- Obstacle handling.
-Documentation quality
+- Documentation quality.
-Innovation and engineering rigor
+- Innovation and engineering rigor.
+-
 For more indo visit: WRO Official Site